 The 2021 Nobel Prize in Physiology or Medicine was awarded for Professor David Julius' discovery of TRPV1, the biological system that serves as the basis for ACD440 and is central to temperature regulation and pain.
-Copyrights to BBVA Foundation Frontiers of Knowledge Awards
+Copyrights to BBVA Foundation Frontiers as well as a significant anti-inflammatory effect.
+The analgesic effect of ACD137 is as potent as that of the anti-NGF antibody Tanezumab, which has demonstrated significant and robust pain relief in patients in several clinical trials.
+ACD137 was also shown to have a protective effect against articular cartilage damage, showing a significant improvement in several structural parameters of cartilage and the knee joint, suggesting a protective effect on knee joint function in an osteoarthritis model.

-D About 70-80 percent of patients with neuropathic pain do not adequately respond to current first-line treatment, and AlzeCure is developing its new intended treatment specifically for individuals in this group.
+About 70-80 percent of patients with neuropathic pain do not adequately respond to current first-line treatment, and AlzeCure is developing its new intended treatment specifically for individuals in this group.